TH533 From Africa to Anatolia: Mothers and Fathers of the Church

 TH126 Summative Evaluation (for MA students)

-Mar 27-28 – Presenting paper at Colloquium on “Time, Eternity, and the Covenantal Creator,” Wheaton Center for Early Christian Studies, Wheaton College, Wheaton, IL
+Mar 27-28 – presenting “Augustine and Innovation: Time, Eternity, Creativity” at Colloquium on “Time, Eternity, and the Covenantal Creator,” Wheaton Center for Early Christian Studies, Wheaton College, Wheaton, IL

 Han-luen Kantzer Komline

 Assistant Professor of Church History and Theology

 Han-luen Kantzer Komline joined the faculty at Western Theological Seminary in 2014.
 Her research focuses on early Christian theology, especially the thought of Augustine, and has been published in Revue d’études augustiniennes et patristiques, Modern Theology, Studia Patristica, and Augustinian Studies, among other journals.
 Her first book is Augustine on the Will: A Theological Account and her current major project is about the transformation of early Christian attitudes toward “new” and “old.”
 She serves on the steering committee of the Development of Early Christian Theology section of the Society for Biblical Literature, on the board of the Foundation for Theological Education in Southeast Asia, and as an elder in her local congregation, Pillar Church.
 She is ordained in the Reformed Church in America.

 Dr. Kantzer Komline will be at Villanova University for the spring semester of 2020 as the Patricia H. Imbesi St. Augustine Fellow.

 “I see my vocation at Western Theological Seminary as Elizabethan.
 The biblical character Elizabeth was the mother of John the Baptist.
 She raised up a herald of the kingdom of heaven.
 My task is to nurture and raise up women and men who will lead the church in mission by doing what John the Baptist did, joyfully welcoming and proclaiming the coming of Christ.”